-Beginning December 3, 2022, trademark applicants will have three months (with an optional three-month extension), instead of the current six months, to respond to office actions issued during the examination of a trademark application at the United States Patent and Trademark Office (USPTO).
+As of December 3, 2022, trademark applicants have three months (with an optional three-month extension) to respond to office actions issued during the examination of a trademark application at the United States Patent and Trademark Office (USPTO).
 This change only applies to office actions issued on or after December 3.

-The new response period will not apply to post-registration office actions until October 7, 2023.
+The new response period will not apply to post-registration office actions until spring or early summer 2024.

 Application filing bases subject to the deadline